halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 ### Targeting a Toggled Feature Flag

-As noted earlier, the toggled feature flags are all created under a parent flag representing the entitlements plan that they are associated with.
+As noted earlier, in this example the toggled feature flags are all created under a parent flag representing the entitlements plan that they are associated with.
 The benefit of this strategy is that we only need to set up a targeting rule for the parent flag because the dependent flags will only return true if the parent is also true.

 1. Choose "Feature flags" from the left hand navigation and then select the parent flag representing the entitlements plan (ex.
 Enterprise Plan).
 2. Under "Rules", click on "Add rules".